 He hopes his research will produce a conceptual framework that will benefit Indonesia and countries throughout the Pacific Ring of Fire, says Stenly who has already presented his research at a number of conferences.

 Excellence in teaching and learning

 He would strongly recommend AUT to other health humanitarian practitioners thinking of pursuing a PhD.

 “AUT has students and top lecturers from different educational and cultural backgrounds, and I enjoy the quality of teaching and learning.
 I love that AUT organises workshops and tutorials for PhD students, run by recognised experts.
 New Zealand is a great country to live and study in – it offers a high-class education system, great quality of life, a rich culture and beautiful scenery.

 “I can confidently say that my PhD journey at AUT prepares me not only to be a better humanitarian worker, but also a better person.
 As the chair of AUT New Zealand Scholars and the ASEAN Students Peer Mentoring Group, and a member of AUT’s Postgraduate Research Advisory Group, I’ve also had many opportunities to meet, share, and learn from students from different parts of the world.”

 He also appreciates the support from his supervisors, Stenly says.

-“My supervisors – Professor Eleanor Holroyd and Dr Tineke Water from AUT, and Dr Melania Hidayat from UNFPA – have supported me, introduced me to their academic networks, and provided me with opportunities to present my research and attend courses related to my study.”
+"My supervisors – Professor Eleanor Holroyd, Dr Tineke Water and Dr Rhona Winnington from AUT, and Dr Melania Hidayat from UNFPA – have supported me, introduced me to their academic networks, and provided me with opportunities to present my research and attend courses related to my study.”